metocean/glossary/glossary/significant-wave-height.md

-title: Significant Wave Height
+title: Significant wave height
 unit: hs
 description: Significant wave height is the average of the top one-third highest waves

-# Significant Wave Height
+# Significant wave height

 Significant wave height, $$H_s$$ is defined in one of two ways:
 1. The average height of the largest one-third waves in a zero-crossing analysis